jina-ai/jina/README.md

 Jina is a neural search framework that empowers anyone to build SOTA and scalable deep learning search applications in minutes.

-⏱️ **Save time** - *The* design pattern of neural search systems, building a solution in just minutes.
+⏱️ **Save time** - *The* design pattern of neural search systems.
+Native support on Pytorch, Keras, ONNX, Paddle; solution building in just minutes.

 🌌 **All data types** - Processing, indexing, querying, understanding of video, image, long/short text, music, source code, PDF, etc.